anakiebn/E-commerce_Bakery_System/README.md

 # Online Bakery System

-It's Basically an online shopping website but this time for bakery products, like cookies, cakes muffins etc.
+- It's an e-commerce website but this time for bakery products such as cakes, cookies, biscuits etc

 # Description

-I got this project from Mecer-inter-ed 2023 June, where i got hands on experience working with Java SE8, JEE and we only had a month to finish this project.
-This was a group project of 3, one left after 2 weeks he had another project that needed his attention, my role was to work with the business logic and also with the controller side of the website.
-With the use of MVC model, for our Controller i used Servlets to handle Http requests, as for our View, we've utilized JavaScript, JSPs, CSS, Html and Bootstrap.
+This was a group project that was initially of 3 members but finished by 2.
+My role was to work with the business logic and the controller side of the website.
+With the use of MVC model, for our Controller we used Servlets to handle Http requests, as for our View, we've utilized JavaScript, JSPs, CSS, Html and Bootstrap.

 # Features